A person’s immigration status determines whether they can work in the UK and access public funds.

-European Economic Area (EEA) nationals are required to obtain leave to enter or remain in order to live in the UK, but some will have leave to remain granted under the EU Settlement Scheme (EUSS) or be entitled to apply for EUSS leave.
-A person with EUSS leave can access public funds but may need to meet a right to reside test in order to qualify for benefits.
+People with leave under the EU Settlement Scheme (EUSS) can access public funds but may still need to meet a right to reside test to qualify for certain benefits.

 Being free to enter and live in the UK without having to obtain leave to remain.
 Applies to Commonwealth citizens in certain circumstances.